sig-net/multichain-abstract-account/README.md

   async execute(executeArgs: ExecuteArgs): Promise<void> {
     /**
      * 1. Find account based on authPath
-     * 2. Validate account.nonce === transaction.nonce
+     * 2. Validate that account.nonce matches transaction.nonce
-     * 3. Validate if authTarget exist on account
+     * 3. Validate that authTarget exists on the account
-     * 4. Validate if message contains the hash of the transaction
+     * 4. Validate that message contains the transaction hash
-     *   - Even though this logic it's auth method specific it should not be done on the authContract
+     *   - Although this logic is auth method specific, it should not be handled by the authContract
-     *     because the authContract should only validate the signature and not security details of our abstract account
+     *     since authContract should only validate signatures, not security details of our abstract account
-     *   - The message should contains the transaction hash to: avoid replay attacks (tx includes the nonce), guarantee that even if the message it's intercepted by a malicious actor it can only be used to what's intended for
+     *   - The message must contain the transaction hash to prevent replay attacks (via nonce) and ensure
+     *     that messages can only be used for their intended purpose
-     * 5. Validate if message => signature using provided authPath (cross-contract call to corresponding authContract)
+     * 5. Validate messageSignature using provided authPath (cross-contract call to corresponding authContract)
      * 6. Call executeCallback with authContract result */
   }